ASalem404/Blogester/README.md

 ### Notes

 - Make sure to attach your own config file to the project
-- Make sure to configure the AWS S3 correctly to avoid CORS problem and permissions issues
+- Ensure correct configuration of AWS S3 to prevent CORS problems and permissions issues.